Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 Our Biggest Mistakes

 • Mistake #1: My listing was too vague in its requirements.
-My listing stated that I needed the RV to be picked up “either Saturday or Sunday”, and I agreed to accept the bid from our driver based on the general terms outlined in my listing.
-I should have been very specific in my listing about what time the RV needed to be picked up and delivered, because that was the contract recognized by uShip.com.
+My listing stated that I needed the RV to be picked up “either Saturday or Sunday.”
+I agreed to accept the bid from our driver based on the general terms outlined in my listing.
+I should have been very specific in my listing about what time the RV needed to be picked up and delivered.
+Those terms became the contract recognized by uShip.com.
 Since the requirements in my listing were vague, the person I hired technically fulfilled them.

 • Mistake #2: I didn’t create a paper trail. uShip.com has an internal messaging system that users are encouraged to use for all communication.
 By instead communicating over the phone, I had no way to prove to uShip everything that had happened.

 • Mistake #3: I wasn’t willing to pay enough.
-This one is somewhat subjective, as spending more doesn’t always mean you get better service, but I believe that by picking one of the lowest bids, I “got what I paid for”.
-I can’t remember the exact amount we paid, but I believe it was around $650 for a trip of about 500 miles.
-I learned from this experience that spending a few hundred dollars extra was more than worth it to me in order to work with someone more professional in their communication.
+This one is somewhat subjective, as spending more doesn’t always mean you get better service.
+But I believe that by picking one of the lowest bids, I “got what I paid for”.
+I can’t remember the exact amount we paid, but it was around $650 for a trip of about 500 miles.
+I learned from this experience that spending a few hundred dollars extra was more than worth it.

 Our Second Time Shipping Our RV

-Crazy or not, when we needed to have our RV hauled from Texas to Missouri, I decided to give uShip.com another chance.
+Crazy or not, when we needed to have our RV hauled from Texas to Missouri, I gave uShip.com another chance.
 This time, I made the following changes to my approach:

-• In my listing, I included the exact date and time that I wanted my RV to be picked up as well as the time I needed it to be delivered.
+• In my listing, I included the exact date and time I wanted my RV picked up and the time I needed it delivered.

-• I expressed in my listing how important it was to me that the person I hire be on time and extremely responsive to communication, and wrote that I would be willing to tip a driver who provided outstanding service.
+• I expressed how important it was that the person I hired be on time and responsive to communication.
+I wrote that I would be willing to tip a driver who provided outstanding service.

 • I communicated through the uShip app throughout the entire experience so that I would have a record of all communication.